Keyfactor/gcp-certmanager-orchestrator/readme_source.md

 ----------------|---------------
 Category	|The type of certificate store to be configured.
 Select category based on the display name configured above "GCP Certificate Manager".
 Container	|This is a logical grouping of like stores.
 This configuration is optional and does not impact the functionality of the store.
-Client Machine	|The name of the Google Certificate Manager Credentials File.
-This file should be stored in the same directory as the Orchestrator binary.
+Client Machine	|The name of the Google Certificate Manager Credentials File saved in the same directory as the GCP Certificate Manager Orchestrator Extension binaries.
 Sample is "favorable-tree-346417-feb22d67de35.json".
 Store Path	|This is not used and should be defaulted to n/a per the certificate store type set up.
 Orchestrator	|This is the orchestrator server registered with the appropriate capabilities to manage this certificate store type.
 Location|**global** is the default but could be another region based on the project.